OpenEvalProject/evals/manuscripts/elife-32572/v2/manuscript.md

 In Saccharomyces cerevisiae, Cox16 is an integral innermembrane protein with a mitochondrial targeting sequence at the N-terminus (Kim et al., 2012; Su and Tzagoloff, 2017; Tiranti et al., 1999).
 However, a comparison between the yeast and human primary sequence showed that human COX16 lacks a predictable Nterminal presequence (Figure 1B).
 Since, the human COX16 does not complement the yeast mutant strain (Carlson et al., 2003) we tested the submitochondrial localization of COX16.
 To this end, we performed hypo-osmotic swelling and carbonate extraction experiments.
 The recovery of COX16 in each sample was determined by western blot analysis using an antiserum directed against the C-terminus of the protein.
 COX16 was present in isolated mitochondria and only became accessible to protease treatment when the outer membrane was disrupted (Figure 1C).
 Since COX16 was resistant to carbonate extraction (Figure 1D) and has a predicted single transmembrane span, we concluded that Cox16 is an inner mitochondrial membrane protein with its C-terminus facing the intermembrane space (IMS).

-## COX16 is required for cytochrome c oxidase biogenesis
+### COX16 is required for cytochrome c oxidase biogenesis

 To assess the function of COX16, we generated a knockout of COX16 using CRISPR/Cas9-mediated disruption of both the alleles in HEK-293T cells.
 The first exon of the gene was targeted and the selected knockout clone was a compound heterozygote for 26-nucleotide deletion (16_42del) and a single nucleotide insertion (16_17insT).
 A premature stop codon was introduced in all alleles as a result of the mutations, leading to a complete lack of COX16 in these cells.
 We carried out steady state analyses of mitochondrial proteins isolated from wild type and COX16–/– cells.
 COX16–/– mitochondria displayed a marked reduction in the levels of the mitochondrially-encoded COX subunit COX2 and late assembling nuclear-encoded subunits such as COX6C (Figure 2A).
 In the course of our analyses, we also noted that the amount of FAM36A in mitochondria was varied between different mitochondrial preparations.
 Based on the comparison of several experiments, the slight reduction of FAM36A seen here did not appear to be linked to the presence or absence of COX16.
 In agreement with the observed reduction of COX proteins in the absence of COX16, COX16–/– cells also displayed growth retardation on glucose- and galactose-containing media (Figure 2B).

 ![Figure 2.](https://cdn.elifesciences.org/articles/32572/elife-32572-fig2-v2.jpg)

-**Figure 2.:** c oxidase biogenesis.(A) Isolated wild-type (WT), COX16 knockout (COX16–/–) and COX16 knockout expressing WT COX16 from the T-REx locus (COX16–/– Resc.) mitochondria were analyzed by western blotting. (Β) Cell count of wild-type (WT) and COX16 knockout (COX16–/–) grown in medium containing either glucose (left) or galactose (right).
+**Figure 2.:** (A) Isolated wild-type (WT), COX16 knockout (COX16–/–) and COX16 knockout expressing WT COX16 from the T-REx locus (COX16–/– Resc.) mitochondria were analyzed by western blotting. (Β) Cell count of wild-type (WT) and COX16 knockout (COX16–/–) grown in medium containing either glucose (left) or galactose (right).
 (C) Isolated mitochondria from (A), solubilized in 1% Digitonin and analyzed by BN-PAGE and western blotting, subjected with antisera against COX1, ATP5B and VDAC.
 CIV, complex IV.
 (D) Isolated mitochondria from (A), solubilized in 1% Digitonin and analyzed by BN-PAGE and in-gel activity assays for complex I (CI), IV (CIV) and V (CV).
 (E) Isolated mitochondria from (A), were solubilized in 1% N-Dodecyl β-D-maltoside (DDM) and analyzed by BN-PAGE and western blotting with indicated antisera.
 (F) Measurement of relative amount of cytochrome c oxidase (right) and enzyme activity (left); the mitochondria were isolated as mentioned in (A) (mean ±SEM and n = 3).

 When we analyzed mitochondrial protein complexes by Blue Native-PAGE (BN-PAGE) and western blotting, we observed that mature cytochrome c oxidase was drastically reduced in the COX16–/– cells.
 As a loading control, the membranes were probed for VDAC.
 It is interesting to note that most of the COX1 in COX16–/– cells comigrated with the MITRAC assembly intermediate complex (Figure 2C).
 Moreover, we separated solubilized respiratory chain complexes by BN-PAGE and performed in-gel activity staining for complexes I, IV, and V. While the activities of complex V were similar between wild type and COX16 knockout mitochondria, complex IV activity appeared significantly reduced and complex I activity slightly increased at the level of the supercomplex (Figure 2D).
 When mitochondria were solubilized in DDM to dissociate supercomplexes, we observed that the absolute amount of mature cytochrome c oxidase was drastically affted in the COX16–/– cells and that COX1 was mainly present in faster migrating complexes (Figure 2E).
 For a quantitative assessment, we measured cytochrome c oxidase activity and quantified the amount of enzyme by ELISA.
 In COX16 knockout cells, the cytochrome c oxidase amount was reduced to ∼50% compared to the wild type control (Figure 2F, left).
 This reduction directly correlated with the reduction of complex IV activity to ∼65%, as compared to the control (Figure 2F, right).
 In view of all these results, we concluded that loss of COX16 in HEK-293T cells lead to a severe reduction of cytochrome c oxidase.

-## COX16 is required for COX2 assembly
+### COX16 is required for COX2 assembly

 To analyze the effect of absence of COX16 on mitochondrial protein synthesis, mitochondrial translation products were pulsed labeled with [35S]methionine.
 However, no significant differences were observed in the synthesis of either COX1, COX2, or any other protein (Figure 3A).
 This was further supported by quantifications of the labeled proteins.
 Since protein synthesis was apparently not affected, we addressed whether the reduction of COX1 or COX2 in COX16–/– cells was a result of reduced protein stability.
 Pulse chase analysis was carried out to follow the fate of newly synthesized COX1 or COX2 over the course of 24 hr (Figure 3B).
 (Surprisingly, we observed enhanced synthesis and stability of ATP6 and ATP8 in the absence of COX16.)
 Newly synthesized subunits are usually incorporated into the mature complex in the chosen time frame (Dennerlein et al., 2015; Leary et al., 2009).
 Interestingly, COX2 showed a marked reduction in stability in the absence of COX16 (Figure 3C).
 A similar but non significant reduction was observed for COX1; however, proteins such as ND3 remained unaffected.